Immoral Guild: Plot

-Kikuru Madan is a skilled hunter who plans on retiring to ensure he enjoys his youth.
-One day, the guild receptionist, Enome, convinces him to go on a quest with a new martial artist named Hitamu Kyan.
-However, Hitamu proves to be terrible in terms of fighting monsters and is attracting them instead.
-Kikuru's retirement is put on hold as more members join the party.
+Kikuru Madan, the strongest hunter in the Mebuki Town Guild, is worried that he is wasting his youth hunting monsters.
+He plans on retiring from his current line of work in order to pursue college and relationships, but the guild receptionist, Enome, convinces him to go on a quest with a new martial artist named Hitamu Kyan.
+However, Hitamu proves to be unskilled in fighting monsters and is attracting them instead with her mana, which causes them to latch onto her in erotic ways.
+Kikuru decides to put his retirement on hold to train her and the others who join the party so that they can succeed him.